 - Specifying code as "" causes continuation of the previous OUTPUT statement, regardless of the position of the previous statement (that is, the previous statement does not have to immediately precede the continuation).
-The first OUTPUT statement cannot specify code as "" - Parameters specified on the OUTPUT statement will replace any equivalent parameters specified on the referenced DD statement. - Code as many OUTPUT statements as you need.
+The first OUTPUT statement cannot specify code as "". - Parameters specified on the OUTPUT statement will replace any equivalent parameters specified on the referenced DD statement. - Code as many OUTPUT statements as you need.
 If more than one OUTPUT statement has the same "code" starting in column 10, the first OUTPUT statement parameters are used.
-If there are duplicate parameters on the same OUTPUT statement, the last parameter overrides any preceding duplicate parameter. - Use the shorter form of the parameters when coding several parameters. - Place the OUTPUT statement after the JOB statement.
+If there are duplicate parameters on the same OUTPUT statement, the last parameter overrides any preceding duplicate parameter (except on the DEST parameter).